yogsototh/Scratch/content/html/en/blog/programming-language-experience.md

 I was about 10, with an `MO5` and `Amstrad CPC 6128` and even with my `Atari STe`.
 This is the language of `GOTO`s.
 Ô nostalgia.
-Unfortunately this might be the only intersting part of this language.
+Unfortunately this might be the only interesting part of this language.

 Today this language is obsolescent.